GatoGraphQL/GatoGraphQL/README.md

 PoP is not a JavaScript framework, but a framework spanning the server and client-side.
 While developers can add client-side JavaScript to enhance the application, it is certainly not a requirement, and powerful applications can be created with basic knowledge of JavaScript.-->

-### 👉🏽 Implement the "Create Once, Publish Everywhere" strategy
+### 👉🏽 Publish content to several platforms (web, app, email) with minimal effort

-[COPE](https://www.programmableweb.com/news/cope-create-once-publish-everywhere/2009/10/13) ("Create Once, Publish Everywhere") is a technique for creating several outputs (website, AMP, newsletters, mobile app, etc) from a single source of truth of content.
-PoP supports the implementation of COPE or similar techniques.
+PoP supports the ["Create Once, Publish Everywhere"](https://www.programmableweb.com/news/cope-create-once-publish-everywhere/2009/10/13) strategy to create several a custom output for different mediums or platforms (website, AMP, newsletters, mobile app, etc) from a single source of truth of content.

 ### 👉🏽 Decentralize data sources across domains